Children’s Games is one of Pieter Bruegel the Elder’s most famous paintings. Just like in other works of his, it is debatable whether it was [...]

 To the general public, the Italian Renaissance is the pinnacle of art history.
-More than five hundred years on, it’s still the subject of blockbuster exhibitions and record auction prices all over the world.
+More than 500 years on, it’s still the subject of blockbuster exhibitions and record auction prices all over the world.
 Many people consider this period to represent the gold standard of artistic and cultural achievement.
 But what exactly was the Italian Renaissance, and why is it so special?

 More than just an artistic style, the Italian Renaissance encompassed philosophy, literature, religion, science, politics, and more.
 At the heart of it all was humanism, a philosophy celebrating human intellect and creativity.
 This way of thinking strongly contrasted with medieval philosophy, which centered on the divine and minimized human agency.
 Humanism empowered Renaissance thinkers to reach new heights of intellectual and artistic achievement.
 It fostered widespread learning and scientific inquiry.
 The legacy of humanism has strongly influenced the Euro-American world ever since.

 Thanks to humanism, Renaissance-era Italians began to once again appreciate their classical Greek and Roman heritage in all its forms.
-The word “renaissance” means rebirth – in this case, the rebirth of the antique tradition.
+The word “Renaissance” means rebirth – in this case, the rebirth of the antique tradition.
 While the Italian Renaissance was still a deeply religious era, people became more comfortable with the idea that the pagan classical past could coexist with Christianity.
 As their countrymen embraced the classical past, Italian artists closely studied the classical statues being excavated in Rome.
 Classical myth and history became popular subject matter for Renaissance artists, as can be seen in Raphael’s The School of Athens.

 If you like ancient Greek and Roman artwork, Italian Renaissance art may look very familiar to you.
 That’s because Renaissance artists often incorporated poses and compositions from classical artwork into their own pieces.
 Renaissance intellectuals believed that the ancients had already created the perfect solutions to all problems, so quoting from the classical masters was a popular strategy.